ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 **WARNING 3 : This project is still a work in progress, this page is a kind of building log, I haven't finish the board building and installation for the moment.
 Watch the issues page to see what is working and what is not.**

-This project aims to provide a replacement for the motherboard of the Intex SSP-20 motherboard (it may work with other Intex spa and could be used to build a spa from scratch).
+This project aims to build a replacement for the motherboard of the Intex SSP-20 Spa (it may work with other Intex spa and could be used to build a spa from scratch, but this is not the purpose of this page).
 My goal was to be able to control the spa remotely and integrate it in my domotic system.
-I'm using Jeedom https://www.jeedom.com/, an open-source system, but it should work with other system since it rely on MQTT protocol and a rest server (based on the Arest library - https://github.com/marcoschwartz/aREST).
+I'm using Jeedom https://www.jeedom.com/ as a domotic system, an open-source system, but it should work with other system since the communication part of this board will rely on MQTT protocol and a rest server (based on the Arest library - https://github.com/marcoschwartz/aREST).
 The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 or E9X error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible.

 ## 1) Intex motherboard reverse engineering
 Below the annotate picture of the motherboard with my understanding of its working principle.
 Since the card is labeled, everything is pretty straight forward except the descaler system and the pump system (the upper terminal barrier connector on the board).